modelica/ModelicaConference2021/README.md

 **Please note**:

-- Standard, PhD and Student Tickets are valid for all 3 days.
+- Standard and student tickets are valid for all 3 days.
-- Industrial User Presentations Ticket is valid only for Monday, no access to the rest of the conference.
+- Industrial User Presentations tickets a valid only for Monday, no access to the rest of the conference.
-- Choosing PhD or Student, you have to prove your status at the registration desk;
+- Choosing student, you have to prove your student or PhD student status at the registration desk;
-Dinner ticket is not inlcuded, you may buy an additional Dinner Ticket during the registration process.
+Dinner ticket is not included, you may buy an additional Dinner Ticket during the registration process.

 Registration is handled by the [EasyChair Conference Management System](https://www.easychair.org).
 You have to login to your account at EasyChair, and choose "Registration".

 **Late registration** at the Conference Desk (payment cash or credit card) is possible!